New Student Fall Athlete Orientation

 Overview

-*Orientation Leaders will outreach to students via email at the end of July
+*Orientation Leaders will reach out to students via email at the end of July.

 Move-In

-Connect with your coach to find out your assigned move-in time and to pick up your room key.
+Connect with your coach to find out your assigned move-in time and to pick up your keys at the Residential Life Office.

 Family Lunch